GUIDE 2024

 There are three types of API docs:

-1. Public or External – Available for anyone and help to increase your brand awareness
+1. Public or External – Available for anyone and helps to increase your brand awareness

 2. Private – For use within a company to help employees in integrating new systems